 Based in Vancouver, B.C., Perching Clay Art is a collection of my work that is meticulously handcrafted out of polymer clay and without any involvement of paint or ink.
 However, the only time I use paint is to accentuate textures that I etch freely by hand.
 The techniques I predominantly use are Millefiori and Mokume Gane, which involves rolling, manipulating and slicing layers of clay.

 My work is recognized for being colourful and intricate.
-An element of fantasy is applied to my designs to create playful, one-of-a-kind pieces that can tell many stories.
+An element of fantasy is applied to my designs to create playful, one-of-a-kind pieces that tell stories to the observer.
 Some pieces are intricate with contrasting colours that demand attention; others are abstract and fluid, creating mystery and delicacy.

 A piece can be seen as just an object to some, but I believe my job is done when my work can challenge and inspire an observer to tell a story from what they see from my designs.